-Have student find the mean, median, and mode of the ages of the immediate or extended family.
+- Have the student find the mean, median, and mode of the ages of the immediate or extended family. - Have the student create a dot plot or stem and leaf plot of the ages of the immediate or extended family

-Have student create a dot plot or stem and leaf plot of the ages of the immediate or extended family.
+• Thave the student create a dot plot of stern and leaf plot of the ages of the infinediate of extended family.
+Concepts within Unit # 7 Success Criteria for this concept Link to TEKS

-Concepts within Unit # 7 Link to TEKS Success Criteria for this concept Concept #1: Analyzing and Interpreting Categorical Data TEKS: 6.12D, 6.13B Create a frequency table to represent categorical data.
+Concept #1: Analyzing and Interpreting Categorical Data TEKS: 6.12D, 6.13B Create a frequency table to represent categorical data.
 Create a relative frequency table to represent categorical data Connect strip diagrams to percent bar graphs by creating a segmented (or stacked) bar graph.
 Create a percent bar graph to represent categorical data.
 (Bars are separate) Connect Determine the mode of the data Describe the variability, if any, in the data Concept #2: Representing, Analyzing and Interpreting Numerical Data TEKS: 6.12A, 6.12B, 6.13A, 6.13B, 7.12A Create a dot plot, from numeric data Create a stem-and-leaf plot from numeric data Create a histogram from numeric data Create a box plot from numeric data Solve problems from graphical representations Determine numerical summaries of data by calculating the mean, median, range and interquartile range (IQR) of the numeric data.
-Describe the shape of a data distribution using vocabulary such as skewed, left skewed, right skewed, symmetrical and uniform Describe the center of the data using median and mean Describe the spread of the data using the range and the IQR Describe the variability of the data Solve problems from graphical representation Compare the shapes of two sets of data Compare the spreads of two sets of data Compare the spreads of two sets of data
+Describe the shape of a data distribution using vocabulary such as skewed, left skewed, right skewed, symmetrical, and uniform Describe the center of the data using median and mean Describe the spread of the data using the range and the IQR Describe the variability of the data Solve problems from graphical representation Compare the shapes of two sets of data Compare the spreads of two sets of data Compare the spreads of two sets of data